 “In my current relationship, when he asked me out, first, I was shocked; it came as a complete surprise to me.
 I knew it came from a deep place in his heart and there was no way I could say no. I said yes.”

 “On the other hand, in my past relationships, I had to just shelve my expectation of ever been asked out and continue loving the guy.
-It bothered me and didn’t bother me all at the same time.
+Sometimes it bothered me, other times it didn’t bother me all at the same time.
 I was more focused on the relationship growing than sulking over a missed step.”

 Where am I headed with this?

-Starting a new blog is, in some ways similar to initiating a relationship.
-One where you’ll do what you love; create and write, and upon posting your work, you hope an interested avid reader will engage with it and grow fond of it.
+Starting a new blog is some ways similar to initiating a relationship.
+One where you’ll do what you love; create and write, and upon posting your work, you hope an interested reader will engage with it and grow fond of it.
 Probably even love you for it.

 And that’s precisely what I anticipate this blog will mean to you and my achievement with it will be echoed in your pride at it.
-Such that, in this space, you will be entertained, engaged and informed of new things so much that you’ll not miss a weekly and maybe a daily stop over.
-Hence you’ll tell a friend to tell a friend about Muindi Kimanzi because I’m worth an introduction, eh?
+Such that, in this space, you will be entertained, engaged and informed of new things so much that you’ll not miss a weekly and maybe a daily stopover.
+You’ll tell a friend to tell a friend about Muindi Kimanzi because I’m worth an introduction, right?